-After a long day of fishing, head on down to The Brown Trout Cafe where you will find the welcoming ambience of a toasty fire, plush couches and country hospitality.
-Try the locally roasted Roar Coffee and southern style food which exemplifies the ideals of comfort cuisine perfectly.
+After a long day of fishing, head on down to the Brown Trout Cafe, where you will find the welcoming ambience of a toasty fire, plush couches and country hospitality.
+Try the locally roasted Roar Coffee and southern-style food that perfectly exemplifies comfort cuisine's ideals.

 No fishing trip to Southland is complete without a visit to Stu's Fly Fishing School & Superior Flies.
 Stu became Australasia's first certified IFFF Master Fly Casting Instructor in 2007 and is one of the most knowledgeable and highly respected professional fly-fishing guides in New Zealand.